|

 be placed where it would touch this line.

-My strategy is to take a drill loaded with my 1-1/8" spade bit and
+My strategy is to take a drill loaded with my

-slowly start each button hole.
+each button hole.
 Get it centered exactly right, and

 drill down just enough so you'll easily be able to find the hole when

-you remove the paper.
+template, and we don't want to do that quite yet.
 Do the same with the center of each joystick

 four trackball bolt holes.
 After you've done that, you can remove